hanshoi/python_web_course/material/python/data_types.md

 Accessing is done same way as in the lists.

 ### dict
-Dictionary is a container where you will assign your data with a keyword and can use that for searhing it quicly later on.
+Dictionary is a container where you will assign your data with a keyword and can use that for searhing it quickly later on.
 Dictionary is always unordered (order will change every time you call it) and mutable.

 ```python